New York’s Full-Service Casino Revenue Reaches 2025 Peak In August

 Outlook Appears Bright

-The $65m haul for August shows the remarkable durability of New York’s commercial casinos and provides validation for their ongoing growth in a competitive environment.
+The $65m haul for August shows the remarkable durability of New York’s commercial casinos and validates their ongoing growth in a competitive environment.

-The numbers suggest that demand is in place for the next several months, and there is no doubt casinos, and particularly slots, will be the main driver for revenue.
+The numbers suggest that demand will remain for the next several months, and casinos, particularly slots, will undoubtedly be the main drivers of revenue.

-Seasonal trends, new promotional rollouts and broader economic signals will all have to be factored in.
+Seasonal trends, new promotional rollouts, and broader economic signals must all be factored in.

 Regardless of which segment leads the market, New York’s commercial casinos are set to benefit from consumer demand to close 2025 in a strong position.